Chico Xavier: Psychographic works

 Through the decades, Chico produced thousands of psychographed letters for desperate parents and mothers who came to him in order to receive messages from their deceased sons and daughters.
 According to a survey from 1990, performed by the Spiritist Medical Association of São Paulo, the letters always contained much information that was somehow familiar to the readers for whom the letters were intended, and 35 per cent of them carried an identical signature to the signature of the deceased.
+By the end of 1990, Xavier had psychographed more than 400 books.
+At that time, it was estimated that approximately 50 million spiritist books were circulating in Brazil, of which 15 million were attributed to Chico Xavier and 12 million to Kardec.

 One electroencephalogram study conducted during a mediumnistic trance by Dr. Elias Barbosa, Chico Xavier's family doctor, was reported by "Revista Planeta", a popular news magazine, in June 1973.
 It was suggested that Chico presented common characteristics of epilepsy, even though he was never epileptic, with claims that his brain activity was somehow "paranormal".
 Many years later, in February 2010, Dr. Guilherme Gustavo Riccioppo Rodrigues reviewed Barbosa's EEG study and found "no evidence to suggest clinical abnormality, let alone to support the idea that his brain is paranormal".

 A 2014 study published by parapsychologists in the journal Explore investigated the accuracy of information contained in 13 letters allegedly written by Chico Xavier through psychography (automatic writing) between 1974 and 1979, and claimed that Xavier made 99 accurate claims that he could not have made without supernatural means.
 The paper was criticized by skeptics and citizen science journalists.
 Carlos Orsi, in Galileu magazine and Maurício Tuffani, in the newspaper Folha de S.Paulo, who questioned the credibility of results and suggested that the support for Xavier's authenticity as the result of methodological flaws.
 They also criticized the article because of the low impact factor of the Explore journal.
 Tuffani published a subsequent response from the parapsychologist Alexander Moreira-Almeida, one of the authors of the article, but did not retract their criticisms.